af/backprop/README.md

 ##### `coerce`
-Specify a function that coerces the property's value any time it is set.
+Specify a function that transforms the property's value before it is set.
+Some useful Javascript functions to pass in here include `String`, `Number`, `Boolean`, `parseInt`, (although you might want to wrap it to make sure its second argument is 10), `parseFloat`, and `encodeURIComponent`.
+Of course, you can also provide your own.

 For example:

 ```
 var Cat = Backbone.Model.extend({